Trek Madone 6.9 SSL Road Bike Review

 Many different aspects of the bike go towards making it fast and eager to accelerate.
 The carbon bottom bracket is the largest of its kind on any road bike and Trek has chosen it to make sure that the whole cycle is stiff and responsive while using carbon to keep it light.
 Meanwhile the H1 aero fit is designed to encourage the rider to position themselves in such a way as to make them lean forwards and lessen the area they present as they push through the air molecules in front of them, with lower hand positioning a key part of this setup.

 The Trek Madone 6.9 is a road bike which refuses to make any concessions and as such you will be unsurprised by its price point.
-It is not alone in the market, but for 2012 it is difficult to conceive of a bike that will be its pound for pound equal in a competitive road race.
+It is not alone in the market, but it is difficult to conceive of a bike that will be its pound for pound equal in a competitive road race.